'Fighting fit': Trial to show Oath Keepers' road to Jan. 6

 5 of8 FILE - Rioters loyal to President Donald Trump rally at the U.S. Capitol in Washington on Jan.
 6, 2021.
 The trial of the founder of the Oath Keepers, Stewart Rhodes, and four associates charged with seditious conspiracy in the attack on the U.S. Capitol is set to begin next week.
 Jose Luis Magana/AP Show More Show Less 6 of8

-7 of8 FILE - A man wearing an Oath Keepers shirt stands outside the Kenosha County Courthouse, Nov.
-19, 2021 in Kenosha, Wis.
-The trial of the founder of the Oath Keepers, Stewart Rhodes, and four associates charged with seditious conspiracy in the attack on the U.S. Capitol is set to begin next week.
-Paul Sancya/AP Show More Show Less
+7 of8 FILE - Stewart Rhodes, founder of the Oath Keepers, speaks during a rally outside the White House in Washington, June 25, 2017.
+The trial of the founder of the Oath Keepers and four associates charged with seditious conspiracy in the attack on the U.S. Capitol is set to begin next week.
+Susan Walsh/AP Show More Show Less

 8 of8

-Convinced the White House had been stolen from Republican Donald Trump, Stewart Rhodes exhorted his followers to action, suggesting they emulate a popular uprising that brought down Yugoslavia's president two decades earlier.
-He published a version of his appeal online, headlined, “What We The People Must Do.”
+Convinced the White House had been stolen from Donald Trump, Stewart Rhodes exhorted his followers to action.

 Written By